Filing Multiple L-1 Intracompany Transferee Petitions Related to the Same Project

 - If using a cover sheet, write, “L-1 Bundle” in large, bold print at the top of the cover sheet.
 Petitioners should list their name and the project’s name and location, and number each cover sheet included in the bundle (e.g., 1 of 10 petitions, 2 of 10 petitions, etc.).

-- If USCIS is unable to determine whether a petition contained in the bundle is related to the petitioner, project, specialized knowledge duties, or location, USCIS will process the petition as if it were received individually.
+- If USCIS is unable to determine whether a petition contained in the bundle is related to the same petitioner, project,location, or substanially the same specialized knowledge duties, USCIS will process the petition as if it were received individually.

-- Petitioners are reminded that all required evidence (as well as Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, if applicable, and Form I-907, Request for Premium Processing Service) must be included with each petition within the bundle.
+- Petitioners are reminded that they must includeall required evidence (as well as Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, if applicable, and Form I-907, Request for Premium Processing Service) with each petition within the bundle.
 While petitions may be submitted as a bundle, each petition must be individually supported by the required evidence.